Fun Summer Activities

 Keeping Busy in Cottage Country

 Whether you head north toward Muskoka or east to the Kawarthas, there are tons of non-cottage or camping-related activities to try with your tots.
 For the adventurous, we suggest Treetop Trekking in Huntsville.
 The wiry wonders at Muskoka Zip Lines & Aerial Park.
 Northern Escapades Mini Golf is fun for families of all ages, while Sportsland at Santa’s Village gives kids a chance to try everything – from climbing walls and laser tag to bungee trampoline and batting cages.
+If some of these activities interest you, you might also be interested in seeing what Holgates holiday park near the Lake District has to offer.

 Further east, you can trek with your kids at the historic Petroglyphs Provincial Park or through a tour of Kawartha Settlers’ Village in Bobcaygeon.
 While visiting this quaint town, don’t miss watching boats pass through the Trent-Severn Waterway system, or the chance to chill with ice cream at the Wild Palm Ice Cream Parlour.